The word economics comes from ancient Greek roots

 The ancient Greeks understood the finite extent of their natural resources and the benefits they received from them.
 They also understood husbandry, the need to care for their resources.
 To them, economics was about more than money and growth at all costs.

-The Biosphere ethos is that a healthy economy and social cohesion rest on a healthy environment,not the other way around.
+The North Devon UNESCO biosphere ethos is that a healthy economy and social cohesion rest on a healthy environment, not the other way around.
 It is working with nature and not against it.

-Three key economic sectors that have a huge impact not just on the economy but on the Biosphere's landscapes and wildlife are agriculture, freshwater and marine industries and tourism.
+Three key economic sectors that have a huge impact not just on the economy but on our biosphere's landscapes and wildlife are: agriculture, freshwater and marine industries, and tourism.

 Investing in Nature